Effect of Temperature on Resistance

 • Semiconductor

-In a conductor, which already has a large number of free electrons flowing through it, the vibration of the atoms causes many collisions between the free electrons and the captive electrons.
-Each collision uses up some energy from the free electron and is the basic cause of resistance.
-The more the atoms jostle around in the material, the more collisions take place.
+In a conductor with many free electrons flowing through it, the atoms’ vibrations lead to collisions between the free and captive electrons.
+Each collision absorbs energy from the free electron and causes resistance.
+The more the atoms jostle around in the material, the more collisions occur.

-The reason for the change in resistivity is the temperature, and the temperature depends on the current flowing in the circuit.
-Basically, the flow of current is actually the movement of electrons from one atom to another under the influence of an electric field.
+The reason for the change in resistance is the temperature, which depends on the current flowing in the circuit.
+The flow of current is the movement of electrons from one atom to another under the influence of an electric field.
 Electrons are very small, negatively charged particles that repel the negative electric charge and attract the positive electric charge.
 Therefore, under the application of electric potential, electrons migrate from atom to atom and finally toward the positive terminal.

 Only some electrons are free to migrate.
 However, other electrons within each atom are held so tightly to their particular atom that even an electric field will not dislodge them.
 The current flowing in the material is, therefore, due to the movement of “free electrons,” and the number of free electrons within any material compared with those tightly bound to their atoms is what governs whether a material is a good conductor (many free electrons) or a good insulator (hardly any free electrons).